polifonia-project/ontology-network/checklist.md

 [ ] Specify if the ontology is of **specific** pilot reuse, or has more **general** applicability.
 If the latter applies, please provide some examples or explain how this is possible.

 [ ] Specify if there is potential for extensibility to meet future requirements.

-[ ] Is there a sustainability plan specified for the ontology in the medium- long-term?